 Supported by an underlying thread of sustainable quality, Kati Curtis Design ensures that the clients’ greatest investment is also their greatest source of comfort, pride and self-expression.

 Top NYC Interior Designer Kati Curtis founded KCD in 2005 after 12 years of working with international architecture and engineering firms.
 She is a Certified Interior Designer (CID), and a Leadership in Energy and Efficient Design Accredited Professional (LEED AP).
-Kati’s expertise in energy efficient design allows her to express her passionate belief in sustainability.
-A graduate of Savannah College of Art and Design, Kati is a sought after speaker and design influencer, and is a sought-after contributor at conferences, on panels, and in the media.
+Kati is a member of the prestigious Leader’s of Design Council, the Design Leadership Network, and the Decorator’s Club.
+A graduate of Savannah College of Art and Design, Kati is a sought after speaker and design influencer, and a contributor at conferences, on panels, and in the media.
 Kati Curtis travels frequently, and the colors, motifs, patterns and textures she sees, influences all she designs.
 A graduate of the prestigious Savannah College of Art and Design, Kati was recognized for her multifaceted vantage point and uncompromising aesthetic.